 However, there are many stitch combinations that use the third loop to create many different textures!

-How to Third Loop Crochet in the Round
+How to Crochet the Camel Stitch in the Round

 This example comes from the Sweet Baby Beanie, which is crocheted in the round by working half double crochet in the third loop.